How to prepare your child for daycare

 Countdown Paper Chain

 We made a paper chain for our start date, and started counting down as part of our morning routine.
 It was a fun activity and added some colourful decor using materials we already had at home.
 The paper chain also allowed us to talk about the changes coming as we were getting ready for the day ahead.

 I had my daughter pick out her favourite labels from Colle et moi and help me stick everything on her clothes and items.
-This was a tip I received from multiple parents.
+I received this tip from multiple parents.

-Cocomelon songs get stuck in my head easily, and this one helped me think of the routines we had to implement the night before my daughter started daycare.
+Cocomelon songs get stuck in my head easily!
+This one helped me think of the routines we had to implement the night before my daughter started daycare.

 Books are also helpful and here are a few suggested titles, which I picked up at my local library:

 The Kissing Hand by Audrey Penn